|

 How does does the U.S. system compare with the rest of the world?

 Most other countries have more centralized control of their educational systems.
 As a percentage of the gross domestic product, the U.S. public spending on education is generally consistent with other developed countries.
-Although the United States is among world leaders in the degree of educational attainment, most other countries have made greater strides in recent years in increasing this percentage.
+Today there are several countries which have passed the U.S. in the percentage of the population which has completed post-secondary education programs.
+These programs includes the equivalent of junior college certificate programs.

 How effective is the U.S. education system?

 The effectiveness can be measured in comparison with test scores in other countries.
-The United States compares poorly with many nations in mathematics , science , and to a lesser exent in reading for 15 year old students.
-There has been an overall improvement in U.S. student test scores from 1970 to the present although the progress has not kept pace with the greater demand for an educated work force.
-It is this change in modern economic conditions that has made education reform and funding proposals an important public issue and which has led to bi-partisan support for improved funding.
+The United States compares poorly with the average scores of other developed nations in mathematics, science and reading for 15 year old students.
+Nor has there been substantial recent progress in the improvement of these test scores.
+The demand of modern economies for an educated work force has made education reform and funding proposals an important public issue and which has led to bi-partisan support for improved funding.

 What are the prominent ideas for improving educational achievement?